 - Watercolour paints - A small set of student watercolours (tubes or pans), acrylics or pastels, according to your choice of medium, will be fine and then you can gradually build up your own selection as you become more experienced.Suggested colours: Cadmium Yellow, Winsor Yellow, Cadmium Red, Alizarin Crimson, Ultramarine blue, Cobalt blue, Indigo, Burnt Umber, Burnt Sienna, Dioxazine Violet, Raw Sienna, Winsor Blue, Pthalo Blue, Yellow Ochre

 - Paper - Watercolour paper (“NOT” or rough surface) that’s 140lbs or heavier.
 Size: bigger than A4 preferably on a block or separate sheets or in a pad.
-Susan will bring suitable paper to work on should it be needed.
+Guests should bring their own suitable paper to work on.

 - Brushes - The most expensive you can afford.
 Sizes 4, 8 and 12 round will be sufficient.
 Sable/synthetic mix are fine